 We’re going to spend a few more weeks talking about marketing on social media.
-We gave you the 411 on Facebook last week.
-This week we’re talking about their play cousin: Instagram.
+Again, I wanna set you up to make sure you keep the growth going when I no longer offer this service.
+I gave you the 411 on Facebook last week.
+This week I’m talking about their play cousin: Instagram.

 Your Instagram Audience

 With every social media platform it’s important that you know the general audience.
 It definitely matters because one of the best way to sell is to make people feel like you’re talking directly to them.
 You can’t figure out the best voice and tone without knowing who you’re speaking to !

 A remarkable 33% of Instagram’s audience is between ages 25 and 34.
 90 million of those users tap on an Instagram product each month.
 90% of all users follow a business account.
 These 3 statistics together make Instagram prime real estate for marketers.
 Also, fun fact, 11% of parents say they allow their 9 to 11 year olds to have an account although the requirement says 13 and up.

 The unspoken rules for posting on Insta are pretty consistent no matter if it’s a personal account, a creative account or a business account.
 Whatever frequency you can honestly commit to is the frequency you should choose.
 And this is assuming that you plan on creating quality content and not just busting out a ton of cookie cutter posts.
 No matter what, never break your frequency without letting your audience know first.

 You may see “gurus” talking about posting just one piece of very valuable content each day.
 You may see really popular accounts skipping days and it not seeming like they’re losing engagement.
 Also, you may also see people swear by posting 5 times each and every day.
 The secret is that every one of those methods work !
 It may just take some trial and error to figure out what’s going to work for you.
 What’s more important is that you find a method and stick to it.